 Where to snowshoe

-Prime snowshoeing is available late-December through early April, but be aware that avalanche hazard begins in November and persists through May.
+Prime snowshoeing is available late-December through early April, but be aware that avalanche season in the mountains extends from November to June.
 Designated winter trails follow portions of summer hiking trails but not all sign-posted destinations are safe for winter travel.
-Use the Winter Trail Guides below to choose a safe and fun destination.
+Use the winter trail guides below to choose a safe and fun destination.

-Not all signed destinations are safe for winter travel.
+Not all signed trails are safe for winter travel

 Pets are welcome on most trails but must be leashed at all times